lrcastro/spANOVA/README.md

 * multcomp
 * gtools

-And then you can proceed to installation by typing the following command in R console
+And then you can proceed to installation by typing  `devtools::install_github("lrcastro/spANOVA",dependencies=TRUE)` in R console
-`devtools::install_github("lrcastro/spANOVA",dependencies=TRUE)`